alfredulu/enterprise-admin-ui/README.md

 Rather than fetching thousands of rows and calculating totals in the browser (which kills performance), this app offloads heavy lifting to the database:

-- **Direct RPC Calls:** Dashboard analytics (Ticket trends, Priority distribution) are calculated via PostgreSQL Functions.
-- **Performance:** Reduces payload size by ~90% for analytical views.

-### 🤖 Serverless Edge Orchestration

-The "Request Access" flow isn't just a database insert.
-It triggers a Deno-based Edge Function that:
+@@ -55,62 +56,72 @@ The "Request Access" flow isn't just a database insert.
+It triggers a Deno-based 3.
+Returns a unified response to the frontend.

-1. Validates the request via the Service Role (Bypassing RLS securely).
-2. Communicates with external Third-Party APIs (Resend for Email).
-3. Returns a unified response to the frontend.

 ---